Margaret Haughery: Orphanages built

-Some of the New Orleans orphanages Margaret the "Mother of Orphans" built were St. Elizabeth Orphan Asylum on Napoleon Ave., the Louise Home on Clio Street for girls, St. Vincent Infant Asylum (at Race and Magazine Streets), and an asylum and church on Erato Street that became St. Theresa of Avila Church.
-She donated to the Protestant Episcopal Home as well and gave to Jewish charities in New Orleans.
-In her will she gave to the Seventh Street Protestant Orphan Asylum, the German Protestant Orphan Asylum, the German Orphan Catholic Asylum, the Widows and Orphans of Jews Asylum, and to the Daughters of Charity of St. Vincent de Paul, and many others.
+Among the orphanages in New Orleans associated with Margaret, often referred to as the "Mother of Orphans", were St. Elizabeth Orphan Asylum on Napoleon Avenue, the Louise Home for girls on Clio Street, the St. Vincent Infant Asylum at Race and Magazine Streets, and an asylum and church on Erato Street that later became St. Theresa of Avila Church.
+She also contributed financially to the Protestant Episcopal Home and to Jewish charitable organisations in New Orleans.
+In her will, she made bequests to the Seventh Street Protestant Orphan Asylum, the German Protestant Orphan Asylum, the German Orphan Catholic Asylum, the Widows and Orphans of Jews Asylum, the Daughters of Charity of St. Vincent de Paul, and other institutions.